CANTON An Ogdensburg woman was sentenced to jail Friday by a St. Lawrence County judge on a felony charge of driving while intoxicated.

 Mr. King was arrested on Oct.
 25 in connection with two Oct.
 24 break-ins, one at the home of Sean D. Barber, 45, at 422 Pine St., and the other at the residence of James A. Adams, 63, at 721 Elizabeth St.

-At the time of his plea, Mr. King admitted to Judge Richards that he was in possession of goods valued at $1,500, including a portable heater, copper scraps, power tools and a miniature dirt bike.
+At the time of his plea, Mr. King admitted to Judge Richards that he was in possession of goods, valued at $1,500, including a Dura-heat Salamander, copper scraps, power tools and a miniature dirt bike.

 At 1:15 a.m. on Aug.
-22, Mr. Gladle broke into the Last Lap bar in Edwards and stole liquor, he told Judge Richards.
-Mr. Gladle additionally was charged with unlawful possession of marijuana at the time, stemming from a trespassing complaint Aug.
+22 Mr. Gladle broke into the Last Lap bar in Edwards and stole liquor, he told Judge Richards.
+Mr. Gladle was additionally charged with unlawful possession of marijuana at the time, stemming from a trespassing complaint Aug.
 15 from the town of Edwards.
-His guilty plea Friday satisfies both charges.
+His guilty plea Friday would satisfy both charges.

 Mr. Gladle was released under probation supervision.